 Notification signs are mandatory for the demolition of residential structures in the Small Scale Residential Zone (RS) Zone.
 Signs must be posted within 14 days of development permit approval and maintained until final occupancy is issued.
 No activity should occur on a construction site without an installed Development Permit Notification Sign.

 Builders and homeowners must demonstrate compliance with the Occupational Health and Safety Code and National Building Code (Alberta Edition).
-A demolition plan must be included in the Project Implementation Plan (PIP), which will contain appropriate strategies for the demolition, deconstruction or removal.
+A demolition plan must be included in the PIP, which will contain appropriate strategies for the demolition, deconstruction or removal.

 Construction